 Guernsey was the final resting place of a Roman ship which caught fire and sank in the late third century AD (around AD 280).
 Remains of the ship have been excavated and preserved.
 The main timbers are in a store at Rocquaine (opposite Fort Grey, next to Guernsey Pearl) and can be seen via a viewing window.
-Some objects from the wreck are on display in the Maritime Museum at Castle Cornet.
 It is an ambition of the Museum to ultimately re-assemble the ship and put it on display.

 The ship was famously found by local diver Richard Keen on 1982.
 Its timbers lay half way between the pierheads of St Peter Port harbour.
 It was raised and recorded between 1984-87 by the Guernsey Maritime Trust when it faced imminent destruction from the propellers of car ferries and dredging.
 The project was led by Dr Margaret Rule who also led the excavation of the Mary Rose.
 She published the excavation results together with Dr Jason Monaghan, who became Director of Guernsey Museums two decades later.

 Following an offhand comment by a schoolboy, the ship was nick-named "Asterix".
 This name is still used colloquially but we do not actually know the name of the ship or anyone who sailed on her.
 By coincidence, a Roman waterfront site at La Plaiderie was excavated by Bob Burns of Guernsey Museum during the same period.
 Until this double find, there was very little to indicate that the Romans even came to Guernsey.

 The ship dates to the late third century, which was a turbulent time in this corner of the Empire.
 Some 18m of the bottom of the ship survives, of an original 22m+.
 It has a maximum beam of 6m and the remains stand around a metre high from the keel.